 Fighters Megamix was a unique and potentially addicting 3D fighting game at

-time to time for a few rounds.
-Probably the thing that held the game back was the fact that it was a Saturn exclusive, and
+Probably the thing that held the game back the most was the fact that it was a Saturn exclusive, and

 unfortunately was never released in arcades.
 I would've loved to see

 this game running on Sega's crispy arcade AM2 engine...

 I was really surprised they never gave the game an arcade release.
 A Dreamcast

 remake would've been great, as well.

 While not perfect, Megamix is one of those gems that makes you beg for

 more, and reminds you that it could've turned into something even bigger and